vectordotdev/vector/docs/setup/installation/manual/from-source.md

 {% hint style="info" %}
 Before proceeding, please make sure Vector does not support your [platform][docs.platforms], [package manager][docs.package_managers], or provide a [pre-built archive][docs.from_archives].
-These are generally recommended before installing from source.
+These are recommended before installing from source.
 {% endhint %}

 Because Vector is [open source][url.vector_repo] you can download the code and